 We geared up and paired off into teams of three with at least one experienced player and newbie per team.

 Then, nine warriors of doom were unleashed on the Laser District, the likes of which Fribourg had never before seen.

 Within minutes, distant screams echoed through the black-lit maze of rusted out oil drums, netted ramps, and partial walls with strategic holes large enough only for the barrel of a laser gun.

 Acrid mist from a smoke machine swirled around the wheels of a black hearse crouched in the center of the maze.
 Strobe lights from a “mine” on the wall eerily pierced the smoke in shades of red, blue and green, creating a confusing array of false targets – the colors mimicked the same flashing lights on our vest plates, shoulders, and guns, all targets for our enemies.

 After 30 minutes of thrilling, sweaty, heart-pounding fun, our time was up.

 We all gathered around the score board to see our stats, laughingly demanding to know,

 Why’d you keep shooting me?!

-I was happy to see that Zorg had moved up the list from last to 4th place, likely owing to a teammate’s half-time reminder about rule #3 —> aim.
+I was happy to see that Zorg, my player name, had moved up the list from last to 4th place, likely owing to a teammate’s half-time reminder about rule #3 —> aim.